 Sometimes it’s better to plan your event from start to finish.
 Other times, you should consider how everything comes together.
 You wouldn’t want to stuff your photos in a drawer or on the computer after you’re done with them, so capture the celebration with wedding photo albums.

-By planning your album spreads in advance, you can make sure that every shot fits together to tell a complete story.
+By planning your album spreads, you can ensure that every shot fits together to tell a complete story.
 You can also be sure your album follows a theme and emotional feel.

 3. Create a Timeline and Know What You Want

-This point piggybacks off of the last section, but when we mean “plan your album spreads,” we mean actually plan them.
-Have a timeline in place that includes timespan, location, and the number of shots.
+This point piggybacks off of the last section, but when we mean “plan your album spreads,” we mean plan them.
+Have a timeline that includes the timespan, location, and number of shots.
 A word of advice: book more time than you need, so you aren’t rushing.

-It’s very important that you know what you want ahead of the wedding day.
-If you’re spending time thinking of what you’re going to do, you won’t have enough time to actually do it.
+You must know what you want ahead of the wedding day.
+If you’re thinking of what you’re going to do, you won’t have enough time to do it.

 4. Do a Few Test Shots and Engagement Photos

 Once you find a setup that works, move outside and experiment with natural light.
-Take this chance to shoot engagement photos, as you’ll have samples to work with before the wedding.
+Take this chance to shoot engagement photos; you’ll have samples to work with before the wedding.

 5. Get Two Photographers with Multiple Different Angles